shumingch/gnome-email-notifications/README.md

 If you are getting any errors after logging in and out of gnome, try rebooting or signing back in to Google.

+If you are getting "Forbidden Error 403" when attempting to view Gmail emails, try changing the "Gmail account number" in the extension settings.
+This number should be present in the Gmail URL when you view it normally. e.g. "mail.google.com/mail/u/0" has an account number of 0.

 ## Authors

 Adam Jabłoński <jablona123@gmail.com>